osrf/gazebo_tutorials/physics_params/tutorial.md

 [here](http://sdformat.org/spec?ver=1.6&elem=physics).
 These are shared among all physics engines.

 1. `type`: The type of the dynamics engine.
-Currently Gazebo supports 4 physics
+Currently Gazebo-classic supports 4 physics
 engines: `ode`, `bullet`, `simbody` and `dart`.
 The default physics engine is `ode`.

 1. `max_step_size`: The maximum time step size that can be taken by a variable time-step solver (such as simbody) during simulation.
 For physics engines with fixed-step solvers (like ODE), this is simply the time step size.
-The default value in Gazebo is `0.001` seconds.
+The default value in Gazebo-classic is `0.001` seconds.

 1. `real_time_factor`: `max_step_size x real_time_update_rate` sets an upper bound
 of `real_time_factor`.
 If `real_time_factor < 1` the simulation is slower than real
 time.

 1. `real_time_update_rate`: This is the frequency at which the simulation time steps are advanced.
-The default value in Gazebo is `1000` Hz.
+The default value in Gazebo-classic is `1000` Hz.
 Multiplying with the default `max_step_size` of `0.001` seconds gives a `real_time_factor` of `1`.
 If `real_time_update_rate` is set to `0` the simulation will run as fast as it can.
-If Gazebo is not able to update at the desired rate, it will update as fast as it can, based on the computing power.
+If Gazebo-classic is not able to update at the desired rate, it will update as fast as it can, based on the computing power.

 1. `max_contacts`: The maximum number of contacts to be generated between two entities.